arandra/GoogleSheetToData/Document/GoogleOAuthSetup.md

 - Delete unused OAuth clients in the Google Cloud console to minimize exposure.

 ## 6. Working with Samples
-- The JSON presets inside `Samples~/FieldTransformSample` and `Samples~/InitConstSample` include sheet IDs/names but never credentials.
+- Sample presets (e.g., Unity `Samples~/...` folders or CLI JSON inputs) include sheet IDs/names but never credentials.
 - During the first run, the Google login dialog will request permission for read-only access to Sheets; review and approve to continue.